victor5055/Professional-README-Generator/ReadMe.md

 8. I want to enter my email address; and then this is added to the section of the README entitled Questions, with instructions on how to reach me with additional questions.
 9. I want to click on the links in the Table of Contents; and then, I am taken to the corresponding section of the README.

-## Contribution Guidelines
+## Contribution-Guidelines
 ###### [Back to Table of Contents](#Table-of-Contents)
 none

 ## Installation
 ###### [Back to Table of Contents](#Table-of-Contents)
-git clone: git@github.com:victor5055/Professional-README-Generator.git
+1.Ensure that your application includes the require dependacies, by typing the commnd in your integrated terminal "npm install inquirer".
+2.Create a .gitignore file and include node_modules/ and .DS_Store/ so that your node_modules directory isn't tracked or uploaded to GitHub.
+3.Run “node index.js"

 To clone the repo:

-git clone: git@github.com:victor5055/Professional-README-Generator.git
+git clone git@github.com:victor5055/Professional-README-Generator.git

 ## Overview: What Was Accomplished!
 ### Workflow [Back to Table of Contents](#Table-of-Contents)
-Created an awesome and generic ReadMe.md file
+Created an awesome and generic ReadMe.md file; which can be utilize for future endeavors

 ### Screenshots (Building this application)
 ###### [Back to Table of Contents](#Table-of-Contents)
-()
+(![])

-## Repositiory End-Goal Criterea
+## Repositiory-End-Goal-Criterea
 ###### [Back to Table of Contents](#Table-of-Contents)
 Stay on Task